This topic describes the benefits of using VPCs.

-- Different VPCs are isolated by tunnel IDs.
-Using VSwitches and VRouters, you can segment your VPC into subnets as you would in the traditional network environment.
-Different cloud servers in the same subnet use the VSwitch to communicate with each other, while cloud servers in different subnets within a VPC use VRouters to communicate with each other.
+- Similar to traditional networks, VPCs can also be divided into subnets.
+ECS instances in the same subnet use the same VSwitch to communicate with each other, while ECS instances in different subnets use VRouters to communicate with each other.

-- The intranet between different VPCs is completely isolated and can only be interconnected by external mapping of IP (Elastic IP and NAT IP).
+- VPCs are completely isolated from each other and can only be interconnected by mapping an EIP or a NAT IP address.

-- Because the IP packets of cloud servers are encapsulated with the tunneling ID, the data link layer (two-layer MAC address) of the cloud server will not transfer to the physical network.
-Therefore, the two-layer network of different cloud servers is isolated.
-That is, the two-layer networks between different VPCs are isolated.
+- ECS IP packets are encapsulated by using the tunneling technique.
+Therefore, information about the data link layer (layer-2 MAC address) of ECS does not go to the physical network.
+As a result, the layer-2 network between different ECS instances or between different VPCs is isolated.

-- ECS instances within a VPC use a security group firewall to control the network access.
-This is the third layer isolation.
+- ECS instances in a VPC use security groups as firewalls to control traffic going to and from ECS instances.
+This is layer-3 isolation.

 You can use security groups or whitelists to flexibly control traffic going to and from the cloud resources in a VPC.

 You can quickly create and manage VPCs in the VPC console.
 After a VPC is created, the system automatically creates a VRouter and a route table for the VPC.

 You can create multiple subnets in a VPC to deploy different services.
 Additionally, you can connect a VPC to other VPCs or on-premises data centers to expand your network.